 5. Clean up how you speak to yourself 💌

 No matter how often someone tells you your body is perfect the way it is, you won’t believe them until you believe it.
-So – don’t bitch about your body to yourself, or anyone else.
+So – don’t be hating on your body to yourself, or anyone else.

 Complaining about your body won’t make you healthier, skinnier, happier or help you love your body.
 Dissing your body actually makes it harder to look after yourself properly.
 When the negative thought pops into your head, give yourself a reminder.

-6. Do a closet cleanse
+6. Do a closet cleanse 👗

 You know those skinny jeans you haven’t fit into for two years.
 Chuck them out.
 That ‘too tight’ top?
 Get rid of it.
 Having too small clothes in your wardrobe doesn’t motivate you to lose weight and it doesn’t help you love your body.

 7. Don’t buy clothes that you need to lose weight to wear 👖

-Some things I learnt from the stylist that helped me love my body...
+Some things I learnt from the stylist that helped me love my body:

-If you don’t feel comfortable, you won’t feel confident.
+- If you don’t feel comfortable, you won’t feel confident

-Never buy too small clothes that require you to lose weight to fit into them
+- Never buy too-small clothes that require you to lose weight to fit into them

-Don’t buy any clothes that are seethrough, that you need to wear another top underneath.
+- Don’t buy any clothes that are see-through, that you need to wear another top underneath

-Never buy clothes without trying them on.
+- Never buy clothes without trying them on.
 Don’t buy the first time you see them.
-Always go back.
+Always go back

-Know your body shape and buy clothes that make you feel good.
+- Know your body shape and buy clothes that make you feel good

-Buy breathable fabrics that don’t make you sweat.
+- Buy breathable fabrics that don’t make you sweat

 Not only did I gain a lot more time in the day (for stuff that actually matters), but I noticed that I compare myself a lot less.
 This small change made a big difference.